Ghanaian wonderkid to Real Madrid: Rare video of 16-year-old wows fans

 - Excitement is mounting around Ghanaian youngster Clifford Gyamfuaa after a rare video of the teenage sensation surfaced online

-- The footage, which captures the forward in action, offers insight into why Real Madrid are reportedly keen on securing his signature
+- The footage, which captures the forward in action, offers insight into why Real Madrid is reportedly keen on securing his signature

 - Fans flooded social media with enthusiastic reactions as he edges closer to a potential dream move